BMdCTools/SSM/README.md

  **SSM Installation:**<br>
 One of the goals during the SSM development was to ensure easy installation, broad hardware and operating system compatibility, and straightforward usability.<br>
 To install SSM, download the SSM folder and add it to your MATLAB path.
-You may also need to download the SSM database or follow the instructions to create your own database using using your own reference images.
+You may also need to download the SSM database or follow the instructions to create your own database using your own reference images.

 <br>
 <p align="right">